Investigating the changing makeup of the Maasai Mara’s vegetation over time and how elephants have contributed to these changes.

 Struck with two poison arrows, an elephant bull faced a slow and painful death, but fortunately he survived thanks to quick intervention.

-It was a few years before the South African (Boer) War, in the late 1800s when President Paul Kruger (in office 1883 – 1900) was alerted to the fact that a rapid extinction of various species of flora and fauna was taking place in South Africa.
-Unregulated hunting meant that wild animals were disappearing fast, […]
+It was a few years before the South African (Boer) War, in the late 1800s when President Paul Kruger (in office 1883 – 1900) was alerted by James Stevenson-Hamilton to the fact that a rapid extinction of various species of flora and fauna was taking place in South Africa.
+Unregulated hunting meant that wild animals …

 A field guide in the Kruger National Park witnesses an epic battle between to warthog boars.